 All data from Phases I, II, III, and IV of the study are analyzed by the SECCYD researchers.
 The datasets are made available to other researchers for further analysis.
 Currently, datasets for all phases of the Study are available to qualified researchers (who will be affiliates to the Study).

-If you would like to view the videotaped training session for data users that was conducted at ICPSR, please go here for more information.
+You can view the videotaped training session for data users that was conducted at ICPSR